 Instant Help

-Within chat you can also watch your teacher work out problems on the white board feature attached to the chat room.
-To have a person-to-person conversation with your teacher in chat, double click on your teacher’s name to open a new chat window.
-Type your message just as you would do in the main chat room, click send when you are finished typing.
+Within chat, you can also watch your teacher work out problems on the whiteboard feature attached to the chat room.
+To have a person-to-person conversation with your teacher in chat, double-click on your teacher’s name to open a new chat window.
+Type your message just as you would do in the main chat room, and click send when you are finished typing.
 If your teacher is available to respond, you will receive a message that says “Your teacher has accepted your chat request”.
 Only you and your teacher will see your conversation.

 If you do not see the name of the teacher with whom you wish to speak, ask another teacher to help you or contact your teacher for you.
 They will be happy to assist you.
 If your teacher is unavailable or busy assisting another student you can send an e-mail or call one of our teaching assistants, who will set up an appointment for you with your teacher.